1.2 mile swim, 56 mile bike, 13.1 mile run

 The run is a two loop, double out and back course where you will frequently pass fellow athletes for high-fives and a peek at where your competition stands.
 Athletes will head out through the park trails onto the road where they will run with protection from the summer sun by the giant trees lining the course.
 Athletes will loop through the park and will be welcomed by the festival and cheering crowds.
 They will then head along transition and back out over the bridge to begin loop 2.
 Just under 7 miles later you will be welcomed yet again, but this time to the finish chute and into the party!

-Aid stations will be at miles 15, 25, 31 and 41 on the bike and every mile on the run.
+Aid stations will be at miles 15, 25, 31 and 41 on the bike and more than every mile on the run (16 aid opportunities).
 Aid stations will include restrooms, water, ice, nutrition products (gel, electrolytes, and sports drink), sunscreen, and vaseline.
 Select aid stations on the run will also include fresh fruit and other treats.

 Course Cut-Off Times: